-- Ingenuity swings:InLighten Cradling Swing and Cradle & Sway Swing — These swings sure looked nice and had comparable swinging action to Graco and Fisher-Price models, but I pretty much cut them out of contention right away since they are not JPMA certified.
+- Ingenuity swings:InLighten Cradling Swing and — This swings sure looked nice and had comparable swinging action to Graco and Fisher-Price models, but I cut it out of contention right away since they are not JPMA certified.
 Also, there were very few parent reviews in comparison to other swings I looked at.

-- Summer Infant: Summer Sweet Sleep Musical Swing —Not as many setting controls or options as other swings in the same category.I am in the camp that if you can’t afford a good swing, you may want to save your pennies for something else.
+- Summer Infant: Summer Sweet Sleep Musical Swing — Model has been discontinued Not as many setting controls or options as other swings in the same category.I am in the camp that if you can’t afford a good swing, you may want to save your pennies for something else.
 I have a personal experience with going with a cheap swing only to have my baby dislike and and it collected dust.
 I later learned that good swings have multiple settings that may be a better fit for your baby.
 These swings had only one swing motion of up-and-down.
-And at $110, they were practically as expensive as my pick.

 - Graco: Glider LX Gliding Swing —This Graco model had only one motion of back and forth in a glider configuration.
-Seemed like a risk if that wasn’t a motion that would be soothing to your baby at $140.
+That seemed like a risk if it wasn’t a motion that would be soothing to your baby.
 There were many positive reviews, but the most consistent complaint was that the glider motion wouldn’t work properly because support bars didn’t fit correctly to the motor when assembled.

 Care, Use, Maintenance, and Repair